Program

 Moderator | Helen Opdam | Australia | |

-Increase in OD volume and management model in OD this year (over 6000 donors) with expected 8-10% increase. | Fengzhou Hou | China | |
+Increase in OD volume and management model in OD this year (over 6000 donors) with expected 8-10% increase. | Fengzhou Hou | People's Republic of China | |

-ISODP role | Jeff Orlowski | USA | |
+ISODP role | Jeffrey Orlowski | United States | |

 Thank you from local host | Nori Fukushima | Japan | |